Puuilo

 Puuilo is a Finnish retail chain founded in 1982.
 The chain specializes in selling DIY products, such as tools, products for construction, and electrical and plumbing supplies.
 In addition, Puuilo also sells garden accessories, car accessories, household items, pet products and leisure products.
-Puuilo has about 40 stores in different parts of Finland.
+Puuilo has about 60 stores in different parts of Finland.
+The company has announced plans to expand into Sweden by opening its first store in Örebro by the end of 2026 and the next store in Sundsvall the following year.